andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 # APPLY typeclass

-The `APPLY` typeclass is an extension of the `FUNCTOR` typeclass that I convered in my [blog post about functors](/posts/2019-11-01-a-laymans-guide-to-functors-in-reasonml).
+The `APPLY` typeclass is an extension of the `FUNCTOR` typeclass that I covered in my [blog post about functors](/posts/2019-11-01-a-laymans-guide-to-functors-in-reasonml).
 Being an extension of another typeclass simply means that `APPLY` is everything that `FUNCTOR` is, and must abide by the same laws as `FUNCTOR`, but it also